61 Aid Organizations Warn of Worsening Crisis in Myanmar, Call for Refugees’ Engagement on Safe, Voluntary Returns

 COX’S BAZAR, BANGLADESH (August 21st, 2019) — Nearly 1 million Rohingya refugees are still wai

-Founded in 1945 with the creation of the CARE Package®, CARE is a leading humanitarian organization fighting global poverty.
-CARE places special focus on working alongside women and girls because, equipped with the proper resources, they have the power to lift whole families and entire communities out of poverty.
-That’s why women and girls are at the heart of CARE’s community-based efforts to improve education and health, create economic opportunity, respond to emergencies and confront hunger.
-Last year CARE worked in 93 countries and reached 63 million people around the world.
-Learn more at care.org.
+ABOUT CARE: Founded in 1945, CARE is a leading humanitarian organization fighting global poverty.
+CARE places special focus on working alongside poor girls and women because, equipped with the proper resources, they have the power to lift whole families and entire communities out of poverty.
+Last year, CARE worked in 94 countries and reached more than 80 million people around the world.
+To learn more, please visit www.care.org.